Getting your GED can open the door tobetter job opportunities and a higher starting wage.

 Get Your Score

 A passing score is defined as that between 145 and 164.
-If you score above this in the 165 to 174 range, you are considered college ready.
-Similarly, any score over 175 qualifies as college ready and makes you eligible for college credit.
+If your GED score is within the 165 to 174 range, you are considered college-ready.
+Similarly, any GED results over 175 qualify as college-ready and makes you eligible for some college credit.
 You must pass all subject matter tests to receive your GED.
-However, you can retest individual subjects at a discounted rate if necessary.
+However, you can retest individual subjects if necessary.

 You will normally receive your scores the same day you take your test along with your diploma showing you have passed.
 If you don’t receive these on the same day they should arrive to you within a week.
 Once you have your diploma you are ready to go!

 Obtaining your GED is a great way to get a head start in your job search and get access higher earnings.
 It will also open up doors to continuing education opportunities and the potential for higher earnings (even though you may have a job already, a GED may be the key to unlocking a promotion).
 As well, it is something to be proud of because it’s not an easy test to pass.
 If it were, you probably wouldn’t be reading this article.
 Taking the time to study and test for the exam takes dedication and determination so you should be proud of your accomplishment in receiving your GED.